Hawkynt/Randomizer/Readme.md

 The LFG can be highly efficient and capable of generating sequences with very long periods, especially when properly chosen lags and modulus are used.

-To further increase period length, one may store more than the last $L$ values in the internal state and utilize an incrementing index.
+To further increase period length, one may store more than the last $l$ values in the internal state and utilize an incrementing index.

 ```cs
 class LaggedFibonacciGenerator : IRandomNumberGenerator {